 - What am I passionate about or interested in?

-- What topics or industries am I knowledgeable in?
+- Which topics or industries am I knowledgeable in?

 - What types of writing do I like most?

-- What types of writing come easily to me?
+- Which types of writing come easily to me?

 Notice I didn’t say, “What industries or types of writing bring in the most money?”